EdrichVZ/AZURE-Service-Endpoints-and-Securing-Storage-LAB/README.md

 - Validate secure access from authorized and unauthorized network locations.
 - Understand defense-in-depth principles for Azure storage security.

+Task 1: Create a virtual network
+Task 2: Add a subnet to the virtual network and configure a storage endpoint Task 3: Configure a network security group to restrict access to the subnet Task 4: Configure a network security group to allow rdp on the public subnet Task 5: Create a storage account with a file share Task 6: Deploy virtual machines into the designated subnets Task 7: Test the storage connection from the private subnet to confirm that access is allowed Task 8: Test the storage connection from the public subnet to confirm that access is denied

 ##Technologies Used:
 - Microsoft Azure.
 - Azure Storage Accounts.